seasketch/geoprocessing/website/docs/api/geoprocessing/interfaces/RasterStatsOptions.md

 optional categoryMetricValues: string[];
 ```

-If categorical raster, array of values to create metrics for
+If categorical raster, array of values to create metrics for.
+Any values not provided won't be counted

 ***